-Until a few days ago, if you had asked me to tell you about Sierra Leone, I would have had to think long and hard to tell you much about this West African country.
-I could probably have explained roughly where the country is located.
-I may have mentioned something about the slave trade being connected to Sierra Leone.
+Until a few days ago, if you had asked me about Sierra Leone, I would have had to think long and hard to tell you much about this West African country.
+I could probably have explained roughly where the government is located.
+I may have mentioned the slave trade being connected to Sierra Leone.
 I could certainly have told you that they had experienced a brutal civil war.
 I might even have admitted that I wasn’t entirely sure whether the war was 100% over.
 And that’s about it.

 READ MORE :